 Location: 2307 Manor Road, Austin, TX 78722 (at The Vortex and Butterfly Bar)

 I love banh mi sandwiches and Saigon Le Vendeur makes a good one.
 I always go for the original with cold cuts and pate but they also have sandwiches with grilled pork or spicy chicken.
-You can also find vermicelli bowls here, which I’m also a fan of.
+You can also find vermicelli bowls here.

 Location: 2404 E 7th Street, Austin, TX 78702